Social engineering attacks are scams using psychological techniques to trick you or your employees into revealing private information.

 Similar to the tricks and tools used in movies such as “Oceans 11” or the television show “Mr. Robot,” these efforts can be elaborate or simple and done remotely.
 The risk is real and unsuspecting companies are attacked all the time.
 Social engineering attacks try to give off the impression that they aren’t scams at all.

-The end goal of the techniques used, which we will explore more below, are for the scammer or attacker to find out as much information as possible, then use it to hack you or your company, to gain funds or intellectual material.
+The end goal of the techniques used, which we will explore more below, is for the scammer or attacker to find out as much information as possible, then use it to hack you or your company, to gain funds or intellectual material.
 These tricks include getting someone to insert a fake USB meant to hack you, imitating a trusted person, trying to obtain protected information through email, or attempting to have targets download a file.

 Educate Your Employees

 As your employees conduct their workday, many go online into their accounts, whether you realize it or not.
-Your employees will access search engines, email, or social media accounts.
+Your employees will access search engines, email, text messages, or social media accounts.
 They will post photographs, work-life updates, and detailed information about your company or the people in it.

 Whether your CEO is the one who spills the beans about their big trip out of the country, or an employee, alerting hackers about the times when security is lax (ex., “Everyone in the office has left for the week, except me.”), this can be a legitimate risk to any corporation or business.